MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 };
 ```

-You may acquire additional data about the event using "args" argument.
+You may acquire more data about the event using "args" argument.

 ```json
 {